vcoubray/advent-of-code/README.md

 }
 ```
 The plugin will automatically add all available inputs files for the specified `year` in the folder `dest`.
-The `session` can be retrieve from the cookies of your browser after login in adventofcode.com
+The `session` can be retrieved from the cookies of your browser after login in adventofcode.com

 ### Usage